tobymould/tobymould/README.md

 ### Howdy Partner! 👋
-I am an enthusiastic Cloud Software Developer from the United Kingdom :uk:.
+I am an enthusiastic Cloud Software Developer from the United Kingdom :uk: .

 #### 📬 Get in touch:
 > LinkedIn: https://www.linkedin.com/in/tobymould/